 Solid Waste Management

-Solid Waste Management provides waste collection and recycling services to more than 300,000 households in unincorporated Miami-Dade County and eight municipalities, including Aventura, Cutler Bay, Doral, Miami Gardens, Miami Lakes, Palmetto Bay, Pinecrest and Sunny Isles Beach.
+Solid Waste Management provides waste collection and recycling services to more than 300,000 households in unincorporated Miami-Dade County and nine municipalities, including Aventura, Cutler Bay, Doral, Miami Gardens, Miami Lakes, Opa-locka, Palmetto Bay, Pinecrest and Sunny Isles Beach, as well as mosquito control for Miami-Dade County.

 New web application helps haulers with Disposal Facility Fee reporting requirements